sachila/CS-demo/README.md

 List of categories are stored in the `Category` enum file.
 Routing module is also set up. (at the moment only one route)

+Angular material is used to develop the UI components.

 we have a couple of services to load and store the data in the client.

 `remote.service` - Generic service to send POST, GET requests.